ketwaroo/minetest-k-recycler/readme.md

 Left single slot accepts the input, output preview will appear in rightmost 3x3 grid.
 Your inventory should be in the bottom.

-You can still cancel the recycle operation by removing the input item.

-Taking an item from the 3x3 grid into your main inventory will count as confirming the recycle operation and destroy the input item.
+You can  cancel the recycle operation by removing the input item.
+However,  taking an item from the 3x3 grid into your main inventory will count as confirming the recycle operation and destroy the input item.

 ### Unrecyclable items

-Items that can't be broken down or have insufficiant stack size will simply "pass through" the recycle bin and appear unchanged in the output grid.
+Items that can't be broken down or have insufficient stack size will simply "pass through" the recycle bin and appear unchanged in the output grid.

-The recycle bin will try not to destroy input items (mostly) so you might want to keep that lava pool around.
+The recycle bin will try not to destroy unrecyclable input items (mostly) so you might want to keep that lava pool around.

-### Recyling items that generate multiples.
+### Recyling items that generate stacks of multiple items.

 Recipes often produce stacks of items.
 1 coal + 1 stick  = 4 torches.
 Which means that ideally, you'd want to enter a stack of 4 torches as input to get 1 stick and coal as output.